eric-johnson-space-administration/ejsa-website-locale/en/mission-mode-rules.md

 5. Kerbals:
 	1. Penalty amount for a casualty is based off of kerbal experience.
 	2. Base $ penalty amount 250K, Additional 100K for each star a Kerbal has.
+	3. Kerbals can be hired for a fixed rate of 100k.
 6. Time Warp
 	1. Save must be timewarped 8 days into the future every time it is loaded for streaming.
 (1 KSP day = 6 hours.
 4 KSP Days = 24 hrs)
 	2. If a burn is planned on a mission during the timewarp then the timewarping will be stopped until after the burn has been done.